 Controls

 The Finance/Gas Accounting Department shall enter all Non-Standard Transportation Service Agreements as well as all physical and/or financial Risk Management Transaction Deal Sheets into the “Transportation Risk Management Book” (“the Book”).
 The Book will: (1) serve as a log of all Transactions with Price Risk, (2) specifically identify each Risk Management Transaction with the Transportation Service Agreement(s) it is intended to hedge, and (3) quantify the ET&S Net Open Position, Maturity/Gap Risk, and VAR for all agreements.
+[Will we include unhedged capacity in the book?]
 In addition, the Finance/Gas Accounting Department shall perform the following functions.

 Verify that Risk Management Transactions meet the accounting criteria for hedging per FAS 133.